-Figure 106: New Configuration dialog box
+Figure 113: New Configuration dialog box

 Item Description Name The name of the build configuration.
 Tool chain The target to build for.
 If you have several versions of IAR Embedded Workbench for different targets installed on your host computer, the drop-down list can contain these targets.
 Based on configuration A currently defined build configuration that you want the new configuration to be based on.
 The new configuration will inherit the project settings and information about the factory settings from the old configuration.
 If you select None, the new configuration will have default factory settings and not be based on an already defined configuration.
-Factory settings Specifies the default factory settings-either Debug or Release-that you want to apply to your new build configuration.
-These factory settings will be used by your project if you press the Factory Settings button in the Options dialog box.

-Table 56: New Configuration dialog box options
+Table 55: New Configuration dialog box options